api.video Android Player

 FAQ

-If you have any questions, ask us here: https://community.api.video.
-Or use [Issues].
+If you have any questions, ask us in the community or use issues.